FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 2.rst

 Other help documents
 ------------------------

 Several documents in the FLO-2D Handout folder provide advanced model guidance and discussion of specific components and model techniques.
 They can be found in FLO-2D Pro Documentation\\flo_help\\Handouts.

 Metric option
 -----------------

 The user can choose either the English or Metric system of units (for the Metric system set METRIC = 1 in the CONT.DAT file).
 When using the Metric system, substitute the appropriate metric unit for the English unit in the data files.
 The following basic units are used in the model:

-Manning’s n-Value is the same for both English and Metric units.
-The conversion is part of the flood routing equation.

 *Table 2.1.
 ENGLISH/METRIC.*